hotdoy/grav-theme-wheat/README.md

 - [Swipper](https://swiperjs.com/)
 - DOMstate (WIP)

+## Creating a new project

+While my way of doing thing is one of many, I've found it to be more approacheable.

+- Find a cool name for your project.
+- Create a folder named after your project somewhere on your computer.
+- Go on Github and create a new repo named `grav-theme-mycoolname` (replace `mycoolname` with your project name), in lowercase.
+(The `grav-theme` prefix is not required but is good practice in Grav development.
+It is also required if you plan on releasing on the GPM.)
+- Using Github Desktop, clone your repo (Files -> Clone repository) in the folder you created earlier.
+- Go to current branch (usually `master`) and create a new branch named `develop`.
+- todo publish branch...
+- Now that your project now "exists".
+You can now proceed to the setup.

 ## Local Setup

 Setting up your local development setup should take you about 10 to 30 minutes, taking into account you already have basic knowledge of web development.